 Overall, however, there have been significant improvements in livestock grazing management on the nation’s public lands, especially those with sensitive resources.
 This was accomplished by a generation of dedicated Western environmentalists.
 Some of the major contributors, like Tom Lusting, Joe Feller, and Bob Ohmart, are already gone.
 Their achievements are significant because livestock grazing is the most pervasive use of our public lands, with about 27,000 permittees grazing livestock on about 270 million acres.

 But these improvements in the management of livestock grazing on public lands are threatened, like so much other progress, by the anti-environmental agenda of the Donald Trump administration.
-Since he took office in 2017 some Forest Service staff in Arizona have arbitrarily classified controversial livestock management decisions as categorically exempt from the National Environmental Policy Act (NEPA) public review process.
+Since he took office in 2017, public land managers have accelerated the use of categorical exemptions from the National Environmental Policy Act (NEPA) public review process for livestock management decisions.
 And the Bureau of Land Management (BLM) is proposing a national pilot project that turns livestock management over to grazing permittees, without any public input, in order to give ranchers more “flexibility” because they know “better than anyone” what to do.

 If Tony were alive today I presume he would want to oppose Trump’s regressive environmental policies.
 Maybe, however, he would think activism is entirely futile now because there’s no hope for the planet because human caused climate change from the burning of fossil fuels is accelerating in alarming ways that weren’t predicted.
 I wish he was still here though, so that we could try and convince him to help us fight.